steve8x8/geotoad/branches/steve8x8/README.txt

  -a/-A [attribute]      include/exclude caches with attributes set -z                     include disabled caches
- -n                     only include not found caches (virgins) -b                     only include caches with travelbugs -l                     set EasyName waypoint id length.
+ -n                     only include not found caches (virgins) -N                     only caches not yet found by login user -b                     only include caches with travelbugs -l                     set EasyName waypoint id length.
 (16) -L    [count]          limit number of search pages (0=unlimited)